-I was on the phone with my Momma a few weeks ago, I was telling her about my “Feast of the Seven Fishes” blog and she mentioned that she would like to see a recipe for Pasta with Anchovies and Breadcrumbs.
-How could I say no?
-Click here for a direct link to all of my Feast of the Seven Fishes recipes.
-Honestly…it is so super simple, and can be prepared in the time it takes to boil the pasta!
-When I was back in Pennsylvania last week, per usual, I visited my favorite Italian store, Delallo.
+Per usual, when I was back in Pennsylvania a few weeks ago, I visited my favorite Italian store, Delallo.
 I gathered up a bunch of goodies in anticipation of making this.
-If you are near Jeanette, Pennsylvania…be sure to stop by and pay them a visit.
-You can also check their website for availability in your area.
-I was able to get everything there from the pasta, to the anchovies, and even the walnuts!
+If you are near Jeanette, Pennsylvania, be sure to stop by and pay them a visit.
+You can also check their website for product availability in your area.
+Love that I was able to get everything there from the pasta, to the anchovies, and even the walnuts!
 You have to check out their nut section!
-Oh…and their olive bar, cheese shop and bakery.
+Oh, and their olive bar, cheese shop and bakery.
 Pick up a few lobster tails (the pastry) while you are there.

-I also know what some of you might be thinking about how much you loathe anchovies.
+Some of you might be thinking about how much you loathe anchovies.
 There would be no way you would be making this.
-However, the best part about this recipe, is that it does NOT taste like anchovies…the anchovies just give it an amazing level of flavor and saltiness.
-I promise, if you prepare this for someone who does not like anchovies, they will never know they are in the dish, unless you tell them!
+However, the best part about this recipe, is that it does NOT taste like anchovies.
+I PROMISE!
+The anchovies just give the pasta an amazing level of flavor and saltiness.
+No doubt, if you prepare this for someone who does not like anchovies, they will never know they are in the dish.
+Of course, unless you tell them!

 HOW TO MAKE PASTA WITH ANCHOVIES AND WALNUT BREADCRUMBS